China central banker says monetary policy to stay stable

-DAVOS, Switzerland (Reuters) - China’s central bank should keep monetary policy stable because there is no serious nationwide housing problem despite falling prices in some cities, People’s Bank of China chief Zhou Xiaochuan said on Wednesday.
+DAVOS, Switzerland, Jan 21 (Reuters) - China’s central bank should keep monetary policy stable because there is no serious nationwide housing problem despite falling prices in some cities, People’s Bank of China chief Zhou Xiaochuan said on Wednesday.

 Speaking at the World Economic Forum in Davos, he said a cyclical adjustment was under way in the housing market, which could be addressed in part by macroprudential policies such as loan-to-value ratios rather than by monetary policy.